- Off road parking

 - Garden / Patio

 Unspoilt and quiet, the lovely little hamlet of Newhouses lies on the famous Pennine Way, just half a mile upstream from the popular village of Horton-in-Ribblesdale.
 Oak Cottage is a detached Dales cottage situated in the centre of the hamlet with views towards Pen-y-Ghent to the north, and Ingleborough to the south.
 It has been fully renovated but retains much character including exposed beams and traditional farmhouse furniture - there are even roses over the door!
 The coal fire ensures it is warm and cosy at all times of the year, and the owners who live in the nearby farmhouse, personally welcome visitors.
 An ideal base for a walking and sightseeing holiday!

 Two bedrooms: 1 x double, 1 x twin.
 Bathroom with bath, shower over, basin and WC.
 Fitted kitchen with pantry/utility room.
 Cosy sitting room with open fire and dining area.
 Small entrance lobby.
 Hallway with door to rear garden.

 Electric night storage heaters with open fire in sitting room.
 Electric cooker, microwave, fridge/freezer, washer, tumble dryer, TV, video, CD player.
 All fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Travel cot available on request.
 Off road parking for 2 cars.
 South-facing patio to front of cottage and large sheltered, enclosed rear garden with garden furniture and BBQ.
 Up to 2 well-behaved dogs welcome (please note, this property is close to owner's working hill farm).
 Non smokers preferred.
 Shops 6 miles, pub 0.5 miles.
-Mobile shop in village most days.
 Note: There is no mobile phone reception at this property.

 - Last minute